looker-open-source/LookerEmbedReference/Frontend/README.md

 ## 4. Start the backend API server

-Follow directions in the backend repository examples provided ([node]( ../Backend-Node#installation-local) or [java]( ../Backend-Java/blob/main/README.md#installation-local))
+Follow directions in the backend repository examples provided ([node]( ../Backend-Node#installation-local) or [java]( ../Backend-Java/blob/main/README.md#installation-local)) **You must use the [node]( ../Backend-Node#installation-local) server for the Conversational Analytics chat embedding example.**

 ## 5. Access frontend [https://localhost:3001/embed-dashboard](https://localhost:3001/embed-dashboard)
 Change the port from 3001 if you set a different `PBL_CLIENT_PORT` environment variable

-# Running in Google AppEngine
+# Google App Engine installation

-Instead of running this locally, use Google AppEngine to run it in the cloud.
+You can use Google AppEngine to run the frontend server in the cloud instead of running it locally.
-Follow the directions in the backend repository README ([node]( ../Backend-Node/README.md#google-appengine-installation-optional) or [java]( ../Backend-Java/blob/main/README.md#google-appengine-installation-optional))
+Follow the directions in the backend repository README ([node]( ../Backend-Node/README.md#google-appengine-installation-optional) or [java]( ../Backend-Java/blob/main/README.md#google-appengine-installation-optional)). **You must use the [node]( ../Backend-Node#installation-local) server for the Conversational Analytics chat embedding example.**

 ### Other resources: